Short-handed No. 25 Texas Tech takes down No. 6 Kansas 75-67

 Kansas: Agbaji managed to play 35 minutes even though he picked up his fourth foul with 13:05 left.
 Christian Braun had 10 points, with eight of those points coming in a span of 1:12 late, including a steal and breakaway dunk.

-Texas Tech: Another strong defensive effort for the Red Raiders, who held Kansas to their season-low for points and one of their lowest-shooting percentages at 44.7% (21 of 47). ...
-After Agbaji made a 3 with 14:44 left, the Red Raiders had a 9-0 run for their biggest lead when Marcus Santos-Silva converted a three-point play to make it 51-37.
+Texas Tech: Another strong defensive effort for the Red Raiders, who held Kansas to their season-low for points and one of their lowest-shooting percentages at 44.7% (21 of 47).
+“We started to play small ball, but we didn’t have many guards to play,” Red Raiders coach Mark Adams said.
+“Our bigs had to make up the difference and guard their guards and their smaller players.” … After Agbaji made a 3 with 14:44 left, the Red Raiders had a 9-0 run for their biggest lead when Marcus Santos-Silva converted a three-point play to make it 51-37.

 PAINT POWER